Country star Jason Aldean ends concert early after suffering heatstroke mid-performance

 “Poor guy.
 It was hotter than hell.
 It was bad enough just standing in the pit.
 I can’t imagine performing in jeans, boots, and hat under all those lights in that humidity with no breeze.
 Hope he’s okay!”
 Schweizer captioned the video.

-In a Facebook post Sunday, the Xfinity Theatre stated that a representative for Aldean confirmed the performer suffered a heatstroke and couldn’t continue with the show.
+In a Facebook post-Sunday, the Xfinity Theatre stated that a representative for Aldean confirmed the performer suffered heatstroke and couldn’t continue with the show.
 However, Aldean is reported to be “doing well” now.

 “We appreciate your patience as we work on rescheduling a new date, as well as the outpouring of well wishes for Jason,” the Facebook post read.